argoproj/argo-cd/docs/user-guide/resource_hooks.md

 Kubernetes rolling update strategy.
 * Using a `PostSync` hook to run integration and health checks after a deployment.
 * Using a `SyncFail` hook to run clean-up or finalizer logic if a Sync operation fails. _`SyncFail` hooks are only available starting in v1.2_
-* Using a `PostDelete` hook to run clean-up or finalizer logic after an all Application resources are deleted.
-Please note that
-  `PostDelete` hooks are only deleted if delete policy matches to the aggregated deletion hooks status and not garbage collected after the application is deleted.

 ## Usage